5 tips to motivate your pre-teen when hiking

 More tips

-What to take in your backpack when going hiking with your pre-teen - title
+What to take in your hiking backpack with a pre-teen - title

 7 tips to conquer acrophobia when hiking